-The DP-2000 Human Laboratory Pupillometer is a multi-chromatic binocular/dual camera system that tracks both pupils and stimulates both eyes.
-It is specifically designed for measuring the pupils of human subjects.
-The video stream is captured at 30Hz per second.
+The A-2000 Animal Pupillometer is a multi-chromatic binocular/dual camera system that tracks both pupils and stimulates both eyes.
+It is specifically designed for measuring the pupils of small animals (e.g., mice) but it can also be applied to larger species (i.e., canines, primates).
+The video stream is captured at 30Hz.
 The video frame is digitized into 640X480 pixels with 8-bit gray level resolution.
-The profile of the light stimulation can be customized using a graphical user interface (GUI).
+The profile of the light stimulation can be customized using the graphic user interface (GUI).
 Pupillary variables are automatically analyzed, reported graphically in a special window and saved into a results file.
 Light stimulation has four different chromatic options: Red (622 nm), Green (528 nm), Blue (463 nm) and White.
-Light is emitted through a diffusing screen (approx. 50° x 35° of visual angle).
+Light is emitted through a diffusing screen (approx. 50°x 35° of visual angle).